zenitheesc/Zenith-Wiki/wiki/main_page.md

 In this wiki you can learn more about the projects our departments have been working on.

-## Contribute to the Wiki

-[How to post]
-(screenshot do prose.io com uma setinha mostrando onde clicar teste)

 ## Some of our achievements
 > - **1st Place** - Cubedesign (INPE,2018)
 > - **3rd Place** - Global Space Balloon Challenge ("Best Design" Category, 2018)